Amounts are adjusted based on the destination/outgoing account’s asset and Rafiki’s configured exchange rates service.

 Local STREAM Server

-Packets addressed to a payment pointer happen via SPSP.
+Packets addressed to a wallet address happen via SPSP.

 If the ILP packet’s destination address corresponds to a configured peer, the connector will forward the packet to the peer over HTTP along with the peer’s configured HTTP